How to Shop Healthier at the Grocery Store

-1. Try something new!
-If you’ve never used an acorn squash, grab one!
+If you’ve never used acorn squash, grab one!
 If you always reach for kale, grab some collard greens.
 Trying new fruits and vegetables will keep you from getting bored with the same old thing.
 Find a recipe you love and try adding one new element.
 Toss some butternut squash into your salad or try a little sliced zucchini in your pasta.
-You just might find a new favorite.
+You might find a new favorite.

-2. CHECK LABELS!
 I can’t emphasize this enough.
-I’ve definitely fallen into the trap of assuming that just because something is organic or marketed as “healthy” that I don’t need to check the label.
-You’d be surprised how many “natural” peanut butters contain high fructose corn syrup or other added sugars.
+I’ve fallen into the trap of assuming that just because something is organic or marketed as “healthy” that I don’t need to check the label.
+You’d be surprised how often “natural” peanut butter contains high fructose corn syrup or other added sugars.
 Even if it looks healthy, check the package before tossing it in your cart!

-3. Don’t stick to your list.
 Is it a good idea to have a list?
 Yes.
 Should you always follow it?
-No. You might plan on grabbing zucchini but when you get to the grocery store, you find that spaghetti squash is on sale.
+Not necessarily.
+You might plan on grabbing zucchini, but when you get to the grocery store, you find that spaghetti squash is on sale.
 Can you swap out one squash for another?
 Could you grab that bag of kale that’s on sale, rather than the spinach you planned on getting?
-Shop the sales and you might be able to get some good discounts!
+Shop the sales, and you might be able to get some good discounts!
 You can also get bargains on produce that is just about to expire.
 If you know you’ll use it soon, snatch it up!
-If you’re on a budget, try these 5 tips for saving money!
+If you’re on a budget, try these five tips for saving money!

-4. Check what’s in season.
-In season produce is awesome because not only does it tend to be cheaper, but it’ll usually taste a whole lot better!
+In-season produce is fantastic because it tends to be cheaper and it tastes better.
 Have you ever noticed that strawberries in the summer taste a million times better than the ones in the winter?
-There’s a reason for that.
+In-season produce can also be a great way to get inspired to try something new!
 This website has a handy list of what’s in season each time of the year.

 See?
 Getting healthier doesn’t have to be hard!
 Little steps can make a big difference.